 Governments aim for aged care services to meet these objectives in an equitable and efficient manner.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of government aged care services.
-The performance indicator framework shows which data are complete and comparable in the 2019 Report.
+The performance indicator framework shows which data are complete and comparable in this Report.

 An overview of the Aged care services performance indicator results are presented.
-Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Aged care services chapter and attachment tables.
+Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Aged care services section and data tables.

 Equity — Access indicators